Should I get a makeover for my vagina? (photos)

 1) Labia minora reduction - the two most common techniques are linear resection and a wedge resection. based upon your photos and you desires I would recommend a linear resection.
 Each surgeon has their own technique and their technique coupled with artistic talent is what gives a woman their results.
-In a study I performed in 2010 a review of 550 of my patients requesting labiaplasty over a 3 .
+In a study performed in 2010 a review of 550 patients requesting labiaplasty over a 3 .
 5 year period were interview ed about their postoperative expectations.
 99% of the caucasian woman ( of which I assume you are based upon your photos-- though i might be wrong) wanted their labia reduced so they no longer protruded beyond the majora and 99% preferred a lighter skin color i.e. pink versus dark.
-Of course I would ask you personally on what you hope to achieve as you might not be in agreement to 99% of caucasian women.
-My partner and I, Dr. Robert Moore have a 97% satisfaction rate after performing a labiaplasty - this means 97 out of 100 patients are happy with their results.
+Of course the surgeon should ask you personally on what you hope to achieve as you might not be in agreement to 99% of caucasian women.

 2) Lateral prepuce reduction ( can be seen on my website) - which is the extra layer of tissue lateral to the clitoral hood known as the prepuce.
 Obviously this is again your decision, but it has been my experience that patients get a better cosmetic results if when they have lateral prepuce it is reduced concurrently with the labia reduction.